 |Fertilizer||Slow-release fertilizer throughout the growing season|

-This tree-like appearance of the apple cactus comes along with a cylindrical stem that will reach 4-8″ (10-20cm) in diameter.
+This tree-like appearance of the cactus comes along with a cylindrical stem with pronounced stem ribs that will reach 4-8″ (10-20cm) in diameter.
 It’s sometimes grown as an ornamental plant, but its fruit are delicious, and edible.

-Also known as “night-blooming cereus cactus”, this member of the cactus family produces large, cream-colored flowers that only open for one night—so don’t miss your chance to see your apple cactus flowers!
+Also known as “night-blooming cereus cactus”, this member of the cactus family produces large, cream-colored to white flowers that only open for one night—so don’t miss your chance to see your apple cactus flowers!